Overscreening: Prostate cancer screening

 The United States Preventive Services Task Force (USPSTF) recommended against PSA screening in healthy men finding that the potential risks outweigh the potential benefits.
 Guidelines from the American Urological Association, and the American Cancer Society recommend that men be informed of the risks and benefits of screening.
 The American Society of Clinical Oncology recommends screening be discouraged in those who are expected to live less than ten years, while in those with a life expectancy of greater than ten years a decision should be made by the person in question based on the potential risks and benefits.
 In general, they conclude that based on recent research, "it is uncertain whether the benefits associated with PSA testing for prostate cancer screening are worth the harms associated with screening and subsequent unnecessary treatment."

 Breast cancer screening

 Recommendations to attend to mammography screening vary across countries and organizations, with the most common difference being the age at which screening should begin, and how frequently or if it should be performed, among women at typical risk for developing breast cancer.
 Some other organizations recommend mammograms begin as early as age 40 in normal-risk women, and take place more frequently, up to once each year.
 Women at higher risk may benefit from earlier or more frequent screening.
 Women with one or more first-degree relatives (mother, sister, daughter) with premenopausal breast cancer often begin screening at an earlier age, perhaps at an age 10 years younger than the age when the relative was diagnosed with breast cancer.

+Potential benefits of breast cancer screening

+Implementing population-based mammography screening programs has contributed to a decrease in breast cancer mortality risk over the past couple of decades.
+Beneficial effects of mammography screening are usually measured by the decrease in breast cancer deaths averted and the "quality-adjusted life years" gained.
+For women within the 50-69 year age range, annual screening can further reduce the risk of breast cancer mortality and can lead to diagnosing tumors at smaller sizes.

+Potential harms of breast cancer screening

+One potential harm associated with breast cancer screening is false-positive results.
+False positives tend to cause anxiety and prompt the need for follow-up diagnostic procedures, including recommendations for a biopsy.
+Observational data reveals that the probability of experiencing false positive results or receiving a false positive biopsy recommendation is much higher when screening is done annually rather than biennially or triennially.
+Another potential harm is overdiagnosis.
+Studies generally show that when screening is done more frequently, the estimates of overdiagnosis increase.
+Additionally, mammograms expose people to radiation, which is associated with a small risk of inducing breast cancer.